You are here

 What is Land Rent?

-The supply of land is perfectly inelastic even in the long run, so they do not have the alternative uses and entire payment is land rent.
-That is, the earning of the fixed factor in the long-run is the land rent.
-This view considers the supply of land from the perspective of society as whole (macro perspective).
-Rent does not enter into the cost of production in this perspective: it is not price determining but price determined.
+The land supply is inelastic even in the long run, so it does not have alternative uses, and the entire payment is land rent.
+In the long run, the earning of the fixed factor is the land rent.
+This view considers the supply of land from the perspective of society as a whole (macro perspective).
+Rent does not enter into the cost of production in this perspective: it is not price-determining but price-determined.

-That is, rent is the entire earning of land excluding the improvement costs in order of increasing the productivity of land.
-To the classicists, rent is surplus, superfluous, unnecessary, and function-less payment because rent is not necessary payment to bring land into existence or to make available in the society.
+That is, rent is the entire amount of land earned, excluding the improvement costs, to increase productivity.
+To the classicists, rent is a surplus, superfluous, unnecessary, and functionless payment because it is not necessary to bring the land into existence or to make it available in society.

 What is Economic Rent?

-That is, the supply of the fixed factor from the viewpoint of a nation or society as a whole may be elastic for the particular use, industry, or individual.
-So, for the individual producer the transfer earnings are similar to any other cost of production.
-Hence, at least that portion of the payment which is transfer earnings enters into the cost of production in modern view.
+That is, the supply of the fixed factor from the viewpoint of a nation or society may be elastic for a particular use, industry, or individual.
+So, for the individual producer, the transfer earnings are similar to any other cost of production.
+Hence, in the modern view, at least that portion of the payment transferred to earnings enters the production cost.

-For the individual producer, when there is perfect competition among the bidders of the factor, supply curve of the factor for individual will be perfectly elastic implying small change in price resulting in the entire movement of factor from one use or occupation to others.
-So, entire payment which is transfer earning is the cost of the production for the individual producer, resulting in nil economic rent.
+When there is perfect competition among the bidders of the factor, the supply curve of the factor for an individual will be perfectly elastic, implying that a slight change in price results in the entire movement of the factor from one use or occupation to another.
+So, a whole payment that is transfer-earning is the cost of the production for the individual producer, resulting in nil economic rent.

-Economic rent arises when the supply of factor is less than perfectly elastic.
-Given the perfectly inelastic supply of factor, entire payment for factor is economic rent (also known as the pure economic rent).
-This is because there is nil transfer cost due to lack of opportunity cost of factors.
-Given the perfectly elastic supply, entire payment is the transfer earnings, because every factor have same transfer costs and no more surplus prevails.
-Finally, given the relatively elastic supply of factor, some parts of the payment is transfer cost while rest of the amount is economic rent.
+Economic rent arises when the supply of factors is less than perfectly elastic.
+Given the perfectly inelastic supply of factor, the entire payment for factor is economic rent (also known as pure economic rent).
+This is because there is nil transfer cost due to a lack of opportunity cost factors.
+Given the perfectly elastic supply, the entire payment is the transfer earnings because every factor has the exact transfer costs, and no more surplus prevails.
+Finally, given the relatively elastic supply of factors, some parts of the payment are transfer costs, while the rest is economic rent.

-This analysis conveys that factor units having smaller opportunity costs or transfer costs gain larger surplus while the factors having larger transfer costs smaller surplus.
+This analysis conveys that factor units having smaller opportunity costs or transfer costs gain an enormous surplus while the factors having higher transfer costs have a smaller surplus.
 But, the marginal unit earns no surplus at all.
-Note that the usages of the term rent as price for the use of land, and rent as the surplus earning of land is a quite different concepts.
+Note that the term rent as a price for land use and rent as the surplus earning of land is quite different.
 They are equivalent only when the supply of the factor is perfectly inelastic.
-Also note that the economic rent has emerged based on factors’ ability to earn transfer cost.
+Also, I’d like to point out that the economic rent has emerged based on factors such as the ability to earn transfer costs.

 Concept of Quasi-Rent

-This concept of quasi-rent is the extended form of classical concept of land rent to the earnings of fixed factors (like machinery, building, etc.) in the short-run.
-This is Marshall who coined this view.
-Like the land, change in the price of machinery, buildings or the like does not alter their supply.
+This concept of quasi-rent is an extended form of the classical concept of land rent, applied to the short-run earnings of fixed factors (like machinery, buildings, etc.).
+Marshall coined this view.
+Like land, a change in the price of machinery, buildings, or the like does not alter their supply.

-Once they are produced and used, it is very difficult to move these factors elsewhere to earn the transfer earnings in the short-run i.e., these factors has specific use and lack alternative uses.
-It means that such factors possess nil transfer earnings in the short-run.
-Hence, entire payment to the fixed factors (including land and others) over and above the nil transfer earning is the quasi-rent.
+Once they are produced and used, it isn’t easy to move these factors elsewhere to earn the transfer earnings in the short run.
+These factors have specific uses and lack alternative uses, which means that such factors possess nil transfer earnings in the short run.
+Hence, the entire payment to the fixed factors (including land and others) over and above the nil transfer earnings is quasi-rent.

-It is quasi-rent because it characterize as the rent from short-run fixed factors.
-But in the long-run, these short-run fixed factors are move-able elsewhere to earn the transfer earnings and their supplies are changeable because they are man-made.
-Accordingly, the quasi-rent is of the temporary nature and vanishes in the long-run.
+It is quasi-rent because it is characterized as the rent from short-run fixed factors.
+However, in the long run, these short-run fixed factors are moveable elsewhere to earn the transfer earnings, and their supplies are changeable because they are man-made.
+Accordingly, the quasi-rent is temporary and vanishes in the long run.

-It is logical that there needs some costs of keeping the machinery in the running order.
-Therefore, more precise definition of quasi-rent is the excess of the short-run earnings over the cost of keeping machinery in the running order.
+Logically, keeping the machinery in the running order must have some costs.
+Therefore, the more precise definition of quasi-rent is the excess of the short-run earnings over the cost of keeping machinery in the running order.
 Alternatively, quasi-rent is the total income earned minus total variable cost.

-Both variable and fixed factors jointly operate in the short-run production.
-So, it is quite reasonable to deduct the total variable cost from the total revenue to get the price of the fixed factors.
-Note that the short-run costs of keeping the machinery in running order are included in the total variable cost.
+Both variable and fixed factors jointly operate in short-run production.
+To get the price of the fixed factors, it is reasonable to deduct the total variable cost from the total revenue.
+The total variable cost includes the short-run costs of keeping the machinery in running order.

 What is Contract Rent?

-The determination of contract rent take place by the mutual agreement between parties involved – owner and renter – and includes the economic rent, transfer earnings and other improvements to the factors.
-These improvements, undertaken by the owner of the factors, take place in the form of capital expenditures.
-The rewards for these improvements in the form of interests for the capital expenditures undertaken by owner of factors are, thus, included in the contract rent.
-As to land, such improvements could be the expenditures incurred by the landlord in hedges, drains, wells and likes.
+The contract rent is determined by the mutual agreement between the parties involved – owner and renter – and includes the economic rent, transfer earnings, and other improvements to the factors.
+These improvements, undertaken by the owner of the factors, take the form of capital expenditures.
+The rewards for these improvements in the form of interests for the capital expenditures undertaken by the owner of factors are, thus, included in the contract rent.
+As to land, such improvements could be the expenditures incurred by the landlord in hedges, drains, wells, and the like.

 Economic Rent Vs Contract Rent

-In the modern economic literature, all the factors of production such as land, labor, capital and entrepreneur earn rent.
-This concept of rent is the economic rent.
-And it is the excess amount over the transfer earnings paid to the owner of the factors.
-Whereas in the practical sense, the term contract rent refers to the gross payment to the owner of the factors in exchange for their use.
+In modern economic literature, all factors of production, such as land, labor, capital, and entrepreneurs, earn rent.
+This concept of rent is economic rent, the excess amount over the transfer earnings paid to the owner of the factors.
+In the practical sense, contract rent refers to the gross payment to the owner of the factors in exchange for their use.

-Thus, the most significant difference between economic rent and contract rent is that economic rent concerns with economic meaning of rent whereas contract rent concerns with the practical meaning of rent.
+Thus, the most significant difference between economic rent and contract rent is that economic rent concerns the financial meaning of rent, whereas contract rent concerns the practical meaning of rent.

 Classical Vs Modern Rent